An essay about a better (mini-)society by Luc Sala (with Wikipedia)

 an ideal society—a Golden Age—had existed in the primitive days of European

-order and the innate goodness of humanity had a strong influence on the growth
+natural order and the innate goodness of humanity had a strong influence on the

 usually an idealistic communism based on economic self-sufficiency or on the